10 Best Practices to Create Survey Invitation Emails

 Best time for survey invitation emails

-Long questionnaires should be sent in the evening when people are home, relaxing.
+Long questionnaires on products, public events, etc. should be sent in the evening when people are home, relaxing.

 If the questionnaire is pretty short and consists of only 2-3 questions, you may send it anytime during the day.